Make Container Farming Your New Year's Resolution!

 8) Bring an Oasis to a Food Desert

 A food desert is defined as an area where residents are unable to access fresh fruit, vegetables, and other whole foods.
 Food deserts are commonly found in impoverished areas of the country due to the lack of grocery stores, farmers markets, or healthy food providers in the area.
-A Leafy Green Machine is an excellent way to provide nutritious options to underserved urban or rural areas year-round.
+A Greenery is an excellent way to provide nutritious options to underserved urban or rural areas year-round.
 A great example is Urbal Pastoral in Baltimore, MD.

 9) Save Water

 Traditional farming requires an incredibly large amount of water: 80% of the U.S’s water consumption goes towards agriculture, and just one head of traditionally grown lettuce requires 3.5 gallons of water.
 By comparison, a full head of lettuce grown hydroponically in our container farm uses only 0.1 gallons of water.
-The Leafy Green Machine also creates no run-off.
+The Greenery also creates no run-off.
 This protects the surrounding landscape and water sources from being contaminated, which is a common problem with traditional farming methods.

 10) Bolster a Local Economy